Toka008/Absenteeism-Insights-and-Performance-Improvement-Project/README.md

 # Absenteeism Insights and Performance Improvement Project

 ## Overview
 This project aims to address a drop in team performance within a medium-sized company by investigating and mitigating absenteeism.
 The team utilized PowerBI and DAX to analyze data and generate insights.
-Unfortunately, due to the nature of the project, code cannot be shared publicly.

 ## Context
 The manager identified absenteeism as a significant factor affecting team performance.
 The team conducted a thorough investigation to identify trends and causes of absenteeism to implement effective preventive measures.